The Bankrate promise

 Financial advisor is a fairly broad term that refers to several different aspects of the financial world.
 Here are some of the tasks that may fall under the umbrella of financial advising.

-- Robo-advisors: A robo-advisor uses an algorithm to manage your investment portfolio based on your goals and risk tolerance.
+- A robo-advisor uses an algorithm to manage your investment portfolio based on your goals and risk tolerance.
 The fees are typically a fraction of what a human advisor charges and robo-advisors sometimes offer features, such as daily tax-loss harvesting and portfolio rebalancing, that are difficult for traditional advisors to perform.

-- Broker: An investment broker sells stocks, bonds or other securities to clients and does not perform the various roles that a financial advisor does.
+- An investment broker sells stocks, bonds or other securities to clients and does not perform the various roles that a financial advisor does.

-- Wealth manager: A wealth manager typically caters to high net worth clients and may provide specialized services directed at these individuals and families such as estate planning, tax advice or even advising on the sale of a business.
+- A wealth manager typically caters to high net worth clients and may provide specialized services directed at these individuals and families such as estate planning, tax advice or even advising on the sale of a business.

 When to get a financial advisor